MillerBrainObservatory/mbo_utilities/docs/venvs.md

 `uv venv` will create a folder in your current directory named `.venv`, which is a python standard and will be automatically chosen by many development environments e.g. `VSCode`.

 To distinguish between environments, name the environment by substituting <VENV-NAME> with the name you wish to assign to that virtual environment.

+Some IDE's may struggle to locate named environments (e.g. some versions of Pycharm).
 ```

 ### Activate the environment (optional, good practice)

-If you named your environment, replace `.venv` below with the name of your environment.
+If you named your environment, replace `.venv` below with the name of your environment:

 ::::{tab-set}
 :::{tab-item} Linux/macOS